Ants on a garden plant

 A daffodil

-Daffodils are a hardy spring perennial plant, the flowers of daffodils are showy, and this popular plant does not only grow outdoors but indoors also, however, daffodils are toxic to pets so ensure that pets don’t venture into areas where daffodils are planted.
+Daffodils are a hardy spring perennial plant.
+The flowers of daffodils are showy, and this popular plant not only grows outdoors but also indoors; however, daffodils are toxic to pets, so ensure that pets don’t venture into areas where daffodils are planted.

 Marigolds